nimaid/pixelgreat/README_pypi.md

                         the aspect ratio of the pixels, width / height {0.33 - 3.0} [1.0]
   -npx, --no-pixelate   if given, the image will not be pixelated, but the other filters will still
                         be applied
+  -br BRIGHTEN, --brighten BRIGHTEN
+                        how much to brighten the source image {0.0 - 1.0} [1.0]
   -b BLUR_AMOUNT, --blur BLUR_AMOUNT
                         how much to blur the source image {0.0 - 1.0} [varies w/ screen type] -w WASHOUT, --washout WASHOUT